luontola/dddeu2017-event-sourced-process-managers/README.md

 - On new event, replay all events which have happened before.
     - Events to a PM usually happen closely together, so in production it's useful to cache the PM instances.
+- For replicated PMs, will need to use deterministic GUIDs as message IDs for commands sent by PMs.
+Calculate the commands's ID by hashing the triggering event's ID.